frankswu/docs-1/getting_started.md

 ### Change some source

-Almost everything that exists on a Fuchsia system is stored in a Fuchsia package.
+Almost everything that exists on a Dahlia system is stored in a Fuchsia package.
 A typical development [workflow](development/workflows/package_update.md) involves re-building and pushing Fuchsia packages to a development device or QEMU virtual device.